jerwng/jerwng/README.md

 ### 🚧 What I am Doing Currently
 - I am currently learning Angular and Spring Boot by recreating my Workout Tracker app into a web application.
-Feel free to follow along and track my progress [here](https://github.com/jerwng/WorkoutTracker2)!
+If you have any insights or tips, I'd love to hear them!
+Feel free follow along with my progress [here](https://github.com/jerwng/WorkoutTracker2).

 ### 📚 Check Out My Previous Projects